ZiyiDuan/ZiyiDuan/README.md

 - 👋 Hi, I’m @ZiyiDuan
 - 👀 I’m interested in human mind and brain, especially the vision and memory
-- 🌱 I’m currently learning psychology and cognitive neuroscience
+- 🌱 I’m currently a master student learning psychology and cognitive neuroscience
 - 💞️ I’m looking to collaborate on using up-to-date techniques to investigate our visual and memory system!
 Including but not limited to machine learning, computational modeling, psychophysics, EEG, fMRI...
 - 📫 How to reach me: